cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - ip_address - The public IP address

 ## cloudca_static_nat
-Configures static NAT between a public and a private IP.
+Configures static NAT between a public and a private IP of an instance.
 Enabling static NAT is equivalent to forwarding every public port to every private port.

 ### Example usage
 ```hcl